 Colon cancer is the third-leading cause of cancer-related deaths in the U.S., requiring skilled care to improve patient outcomes.
-At GI Health in Lower Manhattan, NY, Dr. Anthony Ng uses the most advanced diagnostic and treatment techniques to help patients achieve optimal outcomes and enjoy better health.
+At GI Health in Lower Manhattan and Brooklyn, NY, Dr. Anthony Ng uses the most advanced diagnostic and treatment techniques to help patients achieve optimal outcomes and enjoy better health.

 Colon cancer often causes very few or no noticeable symptoms in its early stages, which is why having regular colonoscopies is so important for ensuring the disease is caught in its earliest stages when treatment generally is simpler, less invasive and more effective.
 As the disease progresses, it can cause symptoms like:

 Symptoms may vary depending on the stage of the disease, the size of the tumor and its location.